CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

    *Layout of CGNS file for simple Cartesian structured grid with flow solution and boundary conditions using PointRange.*

 Reading the boundary conditions can also be easily accomplished using API calls, but we do not show an example of this here.
-Because there are multiple BC_t children nodes under the ZoneBC_t node, the user must first read in the number of children nodes that exist, then loop through them and retrieve the information from each.
+Because there are multiple BC_t children nodes under the ZoneBC_t node, the user must first read the number of children nodes that exist, then loop through them and retrieve the information from each.

 (b) Boundary Conditions Specifying Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~